gioelepozzibdsound/cordova-plugin-amazon-login/README.md

 Extra Android only helper function to check for various Amazon App presence.
 This is to provide support to launch the Alexa App if it is present instead of linking to the Play Store as per Amazon's UX requirements.

-iOS support is still experimental.
+iOS works but is still kind of experimental.

 ## Prerequisites